JeanmarcBell/BGEngine/Screenshots/README.md

 #Custom OpenTK engine projects:
 Hex map UI Selector: Little hex-based 'game' using my OpenTK based engine.
 Demonstrates UI elements.

-Hex map and A*: Shows a few buildings and the A* roads between buildings (Please excuse the programmer art)
+Hex map and A-Star: Shows a few buildings and the A-Star roads between buildings (Please excuse the programmer art).

 QuadTree and hitboxes: Uses a quadtree to calculate physics on many objects simultaneously.
 Object hitboxes and quadtree bounds are displayed.